kishorem-mf/spark-jobs/name-matching/README.md

 10. Group matches
 Keep only the first match for each entry alphabetically ordered.
 This will be the `SOURCE_ID`, remove resulting `SOURCE_ID`s from `TARGET_ID` s.

-11. Write parquet file partitioned by country code
+11. Write Parquet file partitioned by country code